DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.37

+-  Allowing Christmas Gift to be unlocked until the end of March, so player who missed it can still unlock it.

 ### 0.0.36

 -  Added time limit to receiving NPC affinity from liking their Chirp post, you can only receive NPC affinity from liking their Chirp post once that is posted within 6 hours